Runalyze/docs/faq.rst

 Can I publish my running diary?
 --------------------------------
-Fundamentally, RUNALYZE is not designed to be a new athletes community.
+Fundamentally, RUNALYZE is in the moment not designed to be an athletes community.
-Our main focus lies on analyzing your training.
+Our main focus is on analyzing your training.

 Anyway, you can mark single activities as public and share them by publishing a public url, or publish your entire list of activities.
 Have a look at your privacy configuration for detailed information.